vithun-dhyan/dhyancc/Angular/README.md

 1) Run `ng new <your_project_name>` and wait till your project is generated.

-2) After verifying run `ng serve` for a dev server.
+2) After project creation navigate into your project and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/` to verify the project creation.

 3) Import this project to vscode.